fountum/acit-2420-assignment-1/README.md

 - `--image <IMAGE-NAME>` ID of image to be installed on the droplet, specified in [Adding an Arch Linux Image to DigitalOcean](#adding-an-arch-linux-image-to-digitalocean)
 - `--size <SIZE>` Droplet size
 - `--region <REGION>` What server the droplet is created on.
-- `--user-data-file <FILEPATH>` configured cloud-init YAML file from [Createing a Cloud-Init YAML Configuration](#creating-a-cloud-init-yaml-configuration) to be exectued on the when creating the droplet
+- `--user-data-file <FILEPATH>` configured cloud-init YAML file from [Creating a Cloud-Init YAML Configuration](#creating-a-cloud-init-yaml-configuration) to be exectued on the when creating the droplet
 - `--ssh-keys <SSH-KEY>` fignerprint of public key on DigitalOcean.
 See [Adding a Public Key to your DigitalOcean Account](#adding-a-public-key-to-your-digitalocean-account)
-- `--wait` prevents user from using the terminal before the droplet is finished initalizing
+- `--wait` prevents user from using the terminal before the droplet is finished initializing

 > [!NOTE]
 > If you forget any of the names or IDs for the options above use the following command to see what is available on DigitalOcean: